sharetribe/flex-docs/src/docs/concepts-payments/solving-payout-problems/index.md

 To make sure that payments make it to the provider and that the marketplace operator can collect their commissions, Flex uses a payment gateway called [Stripe](https://stripe.com).
-The image above presents the steps that are taken when a customer pays for a booking and the money is eventually paid to the provider.
+The image above presents the steps that are taken when a customer pays for an order and the money is eventually paid to the provider.
 As an example, it uses a booking that costs 100€ and has both customer and provider commissions of 10%.
-The different entities that are involved in the process are _Customer's payment card_, _Stripe platform account_, _Connected account_, and _Provider's bank account_.
+The different entities that are involved in the process are _Customer's payment card_, _Stripe platform account_, _Connected account_, and
+_Provider's bank account_.

 - **Customer's payment card** Credit or debit card that the customer uses to pay for the booking.